Workplace stress – Symptoms, causes, and solutions

 • The consequences of stress-related illnesses (absenteeism, diminished productivity, and accidents) cost businesses an estimated $200 to $300 billion a year in lost productivity (HealthAdvocate, 2018)

-• Stressed workers incur healthcare costs twice as high than other employees (HealthAdvocate, 2009)
+• Stressed workers incur healthcare costs twice as high as other employees (HealthAdvocate, 2009)

 • To cope with stress, many employees pick up unhealthy habits such as alcohol, prescription pain medication, and other substances (NCBI, 2017)